ImportantRocks/OBAPicoBusTracker/README.md

 # OBAPicoBusTracker
-One Bus Away Seattle city bus tracker built on a Raspberry Pi Pico W
+One Bus Away Seattle city bus tracker built on a Raspberry Pi Pico 2W

 To use this script, you need to have a One Bus Away API key.